cockroachdb/docs/cockroachcloud/migrations-page.md

 - **OK** represents a successful statement.
 - **Unimplemented Feature** represents a statement that uses an [unimplemented feature](../{{version_prefix}}migration-overview.html#unimplemented-features).
-- **Statement Error** represents a statement that failed for a reason unrelated to an unimplemented feature or missing user.
+- **Statement Error** represents a statement that failed for a reason other than a missing user or unimplemented feature.
 - **Not Executed** represents a statement that was not executed by the tool.
 - **Missing User** represents a statement that references a nonexistent user.
 - **Incidental Error** represents a statement that failed because another SQL statement encountered one of the preceding error types.